Understanding CBT-E Therapy and Family-Based Treatment for Eating Disorders

 At a Glance

 CBT-E is evidence-based treatment for adults with eating disorders, while Family-Based Treatment (FBT) is the gold standard for adolescents.
-Early intervention is crucial, anorexia has the highest mortality rate of any mental health diagnosis.
+Early intervention is crucial, as anorexia has the highest mortality rate of any mental health diagnosis.
 Treatment follows HAES principles and works collaboratively with dietitians.

 Key treatment principles:

-• Evidence-based: Research-supported approaches for all eating disorders.
+- Evidence-based: Research-supported approaches for all eating disorders.

-• Collaborative care: Work with specialized dietitians and treatment teams.
+- Collaborative care: Work with specialized dietitians and treatment teams.

-• HAES-aligned: Body and food neutrality, non-diet approach.
+- HAES-aligned: Body and food neutrality, non-diet approach.

-• Early intervention: Faster recovery with prompt treatment.
+- Early intervention: Faster recovery with prompt treatment.

 Finding a professional trained in eating disorder complexities is imperative.